 You can do that like so:

-After importing the component, go to the theme you want to add it to and look for the Theme components section
+After importing the component, go to the theme you want to add it to and look for the “Included components” section

 This list will show all installed theme components.
 From there you can add theme components to the theme.
-If we add the Discourse category banners theme component it would look like so
+Adding the Versatile Banner theme component would look like so

 That’s pretty much it.
 Discourse category banners is now an active component of the default theme.
 If you also want it to be added to the Dark theme, you would repeat the process of adding the theme component for the Dark theme.